Maneuvering Characteristics Augmentation System: Manual trim stiffness

-In the early 1980s a problem was found with the 737-200 model.
+This problem was originally found in the early 1980s with the 737-200 model.
 When the elevator operated to raise or lower the nose, it set up a strong force on the trim jackscrew that opposed any corrective force from the control systems.
-When attempting to correct an unwanted deflection using the manual trim wheel, exerting enough hand force to overcome the force exerted by the elevator became increasingly difficult as speed and deflection increased and the jack screw effectively jammed in place.
+When attempting to correct an unwanted deflection using the manual trim wheel, exerting enough hand force to overcome the force exerted by the elevator became increasingly difficult as speed and deflection increased and the jackscrew effectively jammed in place.

-A workaround was developed called the "roller coaster" technique.
+For the 737-200, a workaround called the "roller coaster" technique was developed.
 Counter-intuitively, to correct an excessive deflection causing a dive the pilot first pushes the nose down further, before easing back to gently raise the nose again.
 During this easing back period, the elevator deflection reduces or even reverses, its force on the jackscrew does likewise and the manual trim eases up.
 The workaround was included in the pilot's emergency procedures and in the training schedule.

-However, while the 737 MAX has a similar jackscrew mechanism, the "roller coaster" technique has been dropped from the pilot information.
+While the 737 MAX has a similar jackscrew mechanism, the "roller coaster" technique has been dropped from the pilot information.
 During the events leading to the two MAX crashes, the stiffness of the manual trim wheel repeatedly prevented manual trim adjustment to correct the MCAS-induced nose-down pitching.
 The issue has been brought to the notice of the DoJ criminal inquiry into the 737 MAX crashes.

-In simulator tests of Ethiopian Airlines Flight 302 flight scenario, the trim wheel was "impossible" to move when one of the pilots would instinctively pull up from the nosedives.
-It takes 15 turns to manually trim the aircraft one degree, and up to 40 turns to bring the trim back to neutral from the nose down position caused by MCAS.
+In simulator tests of Ethiopian Airlines Flight 302 flight scenario, the trim wheel was "impossible" to move when one of the pilots would instinctively pull up following an automatic nose-down trim input.
+It takes 15 turns to manually trim the aircraft one degree, and up to 40 turns to bring the trim back to neutral from the nose-down trim input caused by MCAS.
+Note that in the Ethiopian flight, the autothrottle was not disengaged and the aircraft entered overspeed conditions at low altitude which resulted in extraneous aerodynamic forces on the control surfaces.